Tile Calculator (Floor & Wall Tile Estimator)

 - Room dimensions were measured on site — length and width at floor or wall level as applicable.

-- For floor tiling, fixed obstructions (toilet base, bath panel, kitchen island) were deducted from the gross area.
+- For floor tiling, fixed obstructions (toilet base, bath panel, kitchen island) were measured and entered in Fixed Obstacles Area — not silently left in the gross area.

 - For wall tiling, each wall was measured separately and door and window openings were deducted.